The Last Adam

 And now these three remain: faith, hope and love.
 But the greatest of these is love.2

-Paul wrote that love is more important than faith and good works.
-That is quite a statement.
-God is love (1 John 4:8,16).
-The Christian cover story became that God loved the world so much that He gave His one and only son so that whoever believes in him shall not perish but have eternal life (John 3:16).
+Paul informed us that love is more important than faith and good works.
+That is quite informative, as God is love (1 John 4:8, 16).
+The Christian story became that God loved the world so much that He gave His one and only son so that whoever believes in him shall not perish but have eternal life (John 3:16).
 The author of the Gospel of John shares his views on God’s love in the First Epistle of John (1 John 4:7-10),

 Dear friends, let us love one another, for love comes from God.
 Everyone who loves has been born of God and knows God.
 Whoever does not love does not know God, because God is love.
 This is how God showed his love among us: He sent his one and only Son into the world that we might live through him.
 This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins.